 - Remnants of aqueduct.
 City received its water from this 19 km long structure.

 - Villa Serene.
 A bit aside from the ruins of Leptis Magna stands this well preserved Byzantine villa of wealthy man.
 Interiors of this building still preserve beautiful mosaics.

 Near the amphitheaters have been preserved also remains of much older buildings – early Punic structures.

-Libya for most part is covered with desert.
-This country is enormous, f.e. distance from Tripoli to the southernmost point of Libya exceeds the distance between Tripoli and Wien.
-This giant land has lots of secrets – landmarks created by long lost cultures.
+Libya for the most part is covered with desert.
+This country is enormous, f.e. the distance from Tripoli to the southernmost point of Libya exceeds the distance between Tripoli and Wien.
+This giant land has lots of secrets – landmarks created by long-lost cultures.

 It turns out that urban planning is very old profession.
 The urban fabric of ancient settlements – their structure and evolution gives a lot of food for thoughts about the nature of humans and civilization.